 Department Mission: The Department of Cell Biology and Neuroscience (CBN) performs three inter-related and complementary roles: undergraduate and graduate instruction, research and/or scholarship, and public service and/or outreach.
 The department offers two undergraduate curricular options: Biomedical Sciences, and Cell Biology and Neuroscience.
 The Cell Biology and Neuroscience option provides a general education in the biological sciences with an emphasis on cell biology, developmental biology, anatomy/physiology and neuroscience.
 The Biomedical Sciences option provides students with the necessary training to satisfy the entrance requirements of most medical, dental, and other health-professional schools and for graduate study in biomedically-oriented disciplines.
 The department also provides service courses through the New Core Curriculum, and to the College of Nursing, the College of Education, Health and Human Development and to several other departments and curricula.
 Many faculty in CBN also have substantial teaching commitments in the WWAMI program.
 The department offers both M.S. and Ph.D. degrees in Biological Sciences with an emphasis on neuroscience and developmental biology.
 Faculty in the department are recognized nationally for excellence in research and perform service responsibilities for their profession, for the state and for the university and by involvement in outreach/continuing education offerings.
-In FY 05, research expenditures for CBN totaled: \$7.2M.
+In FY 07, research expenditures for CBN totaled: \$2M.

-There are 11 tenure track faculty and 1 permanent adjunct in the department: 9.55 FTE are in L&S and 1.80 FTE are in WWAMI.
-The department includes approximately 350 undergraduate students and 10 graduate students.
+There are 11 tenure track faculty and 1 permanent adjunct in the department: 9.55 FTE are in L&S and 2.05 FTE are in WWAMI.
+The department includes approximately 350 undergraduate majors with a high retention rate and many are from out of state and 4 graduate students.